 My response: No, LDS Temple practices are remarkably Biblical and provide evidence that important practices of early Christianity have been restored today.
-The evidence for a restoration from early Christianity is provided in part by Barry Robert Bickmore’s excellent book, Restoring the Ancient Church (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999), now available online at FAIRLDS.org, which is used for much of the following comments for this answer.
+The evidence for a restoration from early Christianity is provided in part by Barry Robert Bickmore’s excellent book, Restoring the Ancient Church (Ben Lomand, CA: Foundation for Apologetic Information and Research, 1999), now available online, which is used for much of the following comments for this answer.

 While Christ’s teachings may have been essentially public before the Crucifixion, shortly before then he told his Apostles that He had “many things” more to teach them that they were not yet able to receive (John 16:12).
 These teachings undoubtedly include what He taught them during His 40-day ministry after the Resurrection.
 Of that ministry, all we have recorded is thee statement in Acts 1:1-3 that He showed Himself alive to the apostles after the Crucifixion “by many infallible proofs, being seen of them forty days, and speaking of he things pertaining to the kingdom of God.”
 This ministry was not public and His teachings from then have not been recorded.
 An extensive Christian tradition exists holding that sacred and secret doctrines were taught during those 40 days.